circleci/circleci-docs/jekyll/_cci2/using-windows.md

 version: 2.1 # Use version 2.1 to enable Orb usage.

 orbs:
-  win: circleci/windows@5.0 # The Windows orb give you everything you need to start using the Windows executor.
+  win: circleci/windows@5.0 # The Windows orb gives you everything you need to start using the Windows executor.

 jobs:
   build: # name of your job